z9fr/InternshipAssignment/answers.md

 # What is the difference between SQL and NoSQL databases?

-- SQL is Relational Databases whereas NoSQL is a Non-relational or Distributed Database.
-- SQL databases are table based and nosql databases and document based

 | SQL                                                     | NOSQL                                     |
 |---------------------------------------------------------|-------------------------------------------|
 | Relational Database                                     | Non-relational or Distributed databases   |